 The final chapters of All Quiet on The Western Front leave the reader feeling sympathetic towards Paul because the last of Paul’s friend group is killed and he is left with no one at all.
 He becomes depressed and starts to believe that he won’t know what to do when the war is over.
 He then ends up being killed as the war ends.
 An example of this is on page 67.
 “We were eighteen and had begun to love life and the world; and we had to shoot it to pieces.”
 This is sad because even though he is on the “wrong” side that being on the German army he has no choice and many of the people like him are just puppets being used and forced to do people in power’s bidding.

-We learn something interesting about one of the characters, Kropp on page 203 where it says “We are here to protect our fatherland.
+We learn something interesting about one of the characters, Kropp, on page 203 where it says “We are here to protect our fatherland.
 And the French are over there to protect their fatherland.
-Now who’s in the right”.
+Now who’s in the right?”
 This is typical of how the character acts in the book so far.
-He often seems to be questioning the morality and justification of war and how there is no such thing as good or bad in war for soldiers as for them they are doing what they have been told to do.
+He often seems to be questioning the morality and justification of war and how there is no such thing as good or bad in war for soldiers, because from their perspective they have to do what they have been told to do.
 To them they are fulfilling their “duty” to serve their country.
-This changes the way the reader thinks not just of Kropp but of war and I believe that’s why he is such a powerful and important character to this book.
-Most readers wouldn’t be friends with him as a lot of people are against the Central Powers, but I think many would like to have a conversation and discussion with him.
+This changes the way the reader thinks not just of Kropp, but of war, and I believe that’s why he is such an important character in this book.
+Most readers wouldn’t want to be friends with him, because a lot of people are against the Central Powers, but I think many would like to have a discussion with him.

-War!
-What is it good for? by Diego is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.
+War: What’s it for? by Diego is licensed under a Creative Commons Attribution-ShareAlike 4.0 International License.